 2. Emergency Intervention

 Splint: Apply a flexible splint for 4 weeks to stabilize the fractured bone.
-If there is also a marginal bone fracture in a lateral luxation case, extend the splint time by 3-4 weeks.
+If there is also a marginal bone fracture in a lateral luxation case, extend the splint time by another 3-4 weeks.

 3. Pulp Protocol